elunna/nerfhack-changelog/README.md

 * Auto-ID scrolls of food detection if they have an obvious effect
 * Auto-ID scrolls of remove curse when read
 * Auto-ID rings dropped into a sink (Un)
-* Auto-ID rings of regeneration when they heal you (Un)
+* Auto-ID rings of regeneration upon wearing
 * Auto-ID +0 rings of protection (if MC is increased)
 * Auto-ID wands of cancellation after they destroy a bag of holding (Un)
 * Auto-ID most wands when engraving (xnh)